InRule/Samples/Developer Samples/WindowsContainers/inrule-server/readme.md

 You must have a valid license for InRule to use these images.
 By using these images you agree to the InRule EULA.
 Contact support@inrule.com to check for and obtain the appropriate license file.

-**Important!** Place the InRuleLicense.xml file you received from InRule Support into the same directory as the DOCKERFILE.

 ## Environment

 Windows Server Core Base OS image